 Failing to stop when required by a stoplight or sign.

 Like any other accident, proving negligence requires gathering evidence to present as part of your case.
 Working with an attorney is crucial for gathering the appropriate evidence.
+Working with a San Antonio car accident lawyer ensures you have the legal expertise needed to collect and present compelling evidence effectively.
 Some of the tools you can use to prove fault include:

 Official police accident reports